How the IBC Protocol Works

 The first IBC transaction was sent on April 2, 2021.
 It has since been adopted by 115+ sovereign chains.
 The development of IBC is open-source.
 The main protocol development and maintenance is funded by the Interchain Foundation.
 Hundreds of independent developers contribute to the protocol on a volunteer basis.

-How the IBC Application Layer Works
+How IBC Core Works

 Using the IBC Protocol as a Developer: What You Need to Know